 In Abidjan -- capital of the Ivory Coast -- one hundred Taiwanese are taking part in a trade fair in a bid to create greater markets on the African continent.

-In Abidjan -- capital of the Ivory Coast -- one hundred Taiwanese are taking part in a trade fair in a bid to create greater markets on the African continent.
+Background: In Abidjan -- capital of the Ivory Coast -- one hundred Taiwanese are taking part in a trade fair in a bid to create greater markets on the African continent.
 Meanwhile, Abidjan also played host to a two-day conference of French-speaking economists -- the first of its kind ever to be held on African soil.

 SYNOPSIS: Nearly to hundred economists gathered in the Democratic Party's Congress Hall to seek solutions to world-wide problems.
 The specialists came from many parts of the world, among them France, Belgium, Switzerland and Canada.
 It also included economic students from the National University and Foreign Ministers.
 At the start of the conference, the Minister of State for the Ivory Coast, Monsieur Auguste Denise, read a message from President Felix Houphouet-Boigny.